mym0us3r/WAZUH-Process-Tree-Viewer/README.md

 I would also like to express my sincere gratitude to the Wazuh Ambassador Program team:

-Katia Bukovac, Raquel Presas Salguero, Carolina Landa, and Francis Jeremiah - for their encouragement, trust, review, and constant support during this project.
+Katia Bukovac, Raquel Presas Salguero, Carolina Landa, and Obinna Uchubilo - for their encouragement, trust, review, and constant support during this project.

 Special thanks to **Awwal Ishiaku** for his support throughout the development process, and to William Weber for testing the project and providing valuable feedback.